 - must have submitted the final grant report if you received a grant previously from the Foundation

-- must NOT have received a grant from the the Foundation in the previous calendar year
+- must NOT have received a grant from the Foundation in the previous calendar year

-- promote human rights and understanding among peoples, address racial and religious discrimination and hatred, and foster peace through education
+- promote human rights and understanding among peoples, address discrimination and hatred, and foster inclusion.

-- use collaboration as a means to leverage resources.
+- utilize collaboration and partnership as a means to strengthen networks, increase impact, and leverage resources.

 In general, the Foundation will not support annual fund appeals, endowments, and projects requiring a multi-year commitment.
 Typically grants will not be awarded to the same organization in two consecutive years.
 Organizations that have received a prior grant from the Foundation are not eligible to submit another application until the Foundation directors have received a written report of the results of previously funded projects.